SWaltmann/mirte_efficient_capsnet/src/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+> **_NOTE:_**  This is the original README of Efficient-CapsNet.
+I left it in as form of credit, but have not changed it apart from this note.
+Parts of it might no longer be relevant.

 <h1 align="center"> ~ Efficient-CapsNet ~ </h1>
 Are you tired of over inflated and overused convolutional neural networks?
 You're right!
 It's time for <strong>CAPSULES</strong> :)<br>